sipeed/NanoCluster/README.md

 > Compact & Affordable Cluster for Everyone

+This repository is mainly for user feedback.
+You can submit related usage issues to discuss.

 ## Introduction

 NanoCluster is an ultra-miniature cluster board developed by Sipeed, featuring 7 SOM slots interconnected via a RISC-V-based Gigabit switch.
 It supports USB-C PD power supply and optional PoE expansion.
 Additionally, NanoCluster provides independent UART and power control, making it an ideal entry-level platform for HomeLab users exploring distributed computing, Kubernetes, Docker, and edge computing.